 Providing a large cage can give them more space to move around.
-It’s recommended to have 7.5 square feet for 1 guinea pig and 2.5 square feet for each additional guinea pig.
+It’s recommended to have 8 square feet for 1 or 2 guinea pigs and 2.5 square feet for each additional guinea pig.

 Place their food all over the cage to encourage them to run around.
 You can also hide treats all over the cage to encourage more movement.